Individual Travel Assistance

 Tickets / railpasses do not guarantee seats, beds, or cycle spaces on board trains.
 Reservations do.

 A train ticket (or a railpass) buys travel from A to B. But not on any particular train: tickets are “open.”
-Guaranteed seats or beds (or cycle spaces) on particular trains are secured by seat or bed reservations, bought separately.
+Seats, beds, or cycle spaces on particular trains are secured by reservations, bought separately.

-Reservations guarantee you a preassigned seat or bed.
-You may select a window or aisle (all Western European railways are henceforth non-smoking).
+Reservations guarantee you a preassigned seat, bed, or cycle space.
+You may select a window or aisle (all Western European railways are non-smoking).
 If you are reserving a sleeping berth in a multi-person cabin, you may select an upper or lower.

 - “When do I Need One?”